Partly Sunny with a High Near 37

 Saturday

-A slight chance of snow.
-Mostly sunny, with a high near 48.
+A 30 percent chance of snow, mainly before 11am.
+Mostly sunny, with a high near 45.
+Breezy.

 Saturday Night